CaptainLeon445/nVault-skill-assessment/README.md

 Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.

+This docummentation provides the guidlines in cloning and the running the codes on your local machine.

 ## Features

 - Express.js for handling HTTP requests.